Domusgpt/Clear-Seas-Draft/docs/css-web-master-system-overview.md

 2. **Set the page profile** using `data-page-collection` or filename conventions so the orchestrator loads the correct palette and asset set.
 Provide `data-site-code="<site>`" (or configure an explicit registry override) to target the right site family when launching new properties.
-3. **Register brand assets** through the shared brand override registry or by dropping new media into `assets/` and referencing them within the profile metadata.
+3. **Register brand assets** through the shared brand override registry or by updating the site asset manifest (either editing
+   `scripts/site-asset-manifest.js` or calling `window.__CSS_WEB_MASTER_REGISTER_ASSET_MANIFEST` with a runtime manifest) so the orchestrator rotates the correct media package.
 4. **Customize copy and modules** while leaving the orchestrator hooks in place so focus, pointer, and scroll telemetry continue to propagate to canvases, overlays, and videos.
 5. **Document site-specific adjustments** in the `/docs` folder to keep the control surface accurate for each deployment.